Last Updated on January 4, 2023 by James Castro

 - If you have a great brand and know your user and the language and offers that sell, you may only need a better way to manage hundreds of sites and keep control of your asset.

 - If you can avoid custom coding features that already exist.
-Relying on existing searchable multi-location map plugins instead of building a custom franchise location finder is another example.
+Another example is relying on existing searchable multi-location map plugins instead of building a custom franchise location finder.
 Using WordPress means you should rely on time-tested and performance-minded plugins to save considerable sums.

 - Not creating branded original content.
 Do you need someone with a franchise-branded vehicle shaking hands with a prospect or branded product/service photos?
 I know this is a franchise web dev pricing blog, not a franchise video production or photo shoot blog, but media elements like these can give the franchise website a custom feel (even if it’s built on a template), but it’s not required.